 Winner: UOB One Account

-Yes, the UOB One account’s 0.75% interest rate (from August 1 onwards) puts it at the bottom of the list.
+Yes, the UOB One account’s 0.5% interest rate for the first $15,000 puts it at the bottom of the list.

 But it is the only one with simple, attainable requirements.
 Just spend $500 on your UOB credit card and pay three bills by GIRO (no minimum amount), and you’re done.